 For a simple site (like this blog) you don't need too much server resources.
 Even something like 300mb of memory might be sufficient for you needs.
 You can even just buy a server with already installed Wordpress or has a script for installing it with few clicks.
 In Liferay you will need much more resources even for an empty portal which means more expensive server.
 Also you will need to configure it on the server yourself, along with the database or you need to pay someone to do it for you.

 Again, these server costs are not that big but it's just another reason why for simple site something else might be enough and cheaper.

 The same thing is true for themes.
-For WordPress you will find thousands of them, a lot of them free and in Liferay just few.
+For Wordpress you will find thousands of them, a lot of which are free.
+In Liferay you will only find few.

 But like I mentioned before, Liferay is not meant for simple pages so custom development is most likely thing that you just need to have on your mind.

 To sum it up.
 In many cases you should consider using CMS for your website.
 Depending on your needs it might be the best to use simple one like Wordpress or Joomla or you might consider something more advanced like Liferay, Kentico or Adobe Experience Manager.